MarcoLeongDev/handsfree-stable-diffusion/README.md

 - I am more familiar with Cloudformation.
 If you can help me with terraform, you are absolutely welcome.

 5. Why are you choosing the template+script approach?
-- I believe CFN template with user data script is a clearer solution as everything is in one single file.
+- I believe CFN template with user data script is a clearer solution as everything is self-contained in one single file.
 I could have move the bash script external and fetch+execute with user data, but I found this approach make the script invisible to the end user.
 So it is more about balance the pros and cons

 6. The reason for using G5?
 - G5 is the latest offering from AWS, it is way cheaper and more power compare to previous instance type (g4dn, g3, etc)